The crypto modality does not ship a dedicated typed client yet. You use the BDN through two surfaces that exist today:

 Deliver a transaction (HTTP/3 submit API)

-There is no typed submit method yet — deliver the signed tx over HTTP/3 with the raw bytes as the body.
+There is no typed submit method yet.
+Deliver the signed tx over HTTP/3 with the raw bytes as the body.
 Both routes accept application/octet-stream.

 octet-stream body

 Fan-out.
-Query leader=auto (resolve schedule) or leader=<host>:<port>.
-Ingests once, dedups on the 64-byte signature, fans across all edges; each edge lands on its nearby leaders.
-Returns the signature on success.
+Query leader=auto (resolves the schedule) or leader=<host>:<port>.
+The route ingests once, dedups on the 64-byte signature, and fans across all edges.
+Each edge lands on its nearby leaders.
+On success, it returns the signature.

 octet-stream body

 Direct.
 Query host=auto or host=<validator-host>&port=<quic-port>.
-Sends straight to the current + next leader TPU from this node, no fan-out.
+The route sends the tx straight to the current + next leader TPU from this node.
+There is no fan-out.

 Submit query parameters